What Is An Equity Research Analyst?

 #3 – Get into Private Equity

 Getting into private equity could be another exit option.
-Although this can get tough as you are not working on transactions at equity research jobsEquity Research JobsEquity research analysts jobs are competent for the candidates who have a keen interest and understanding in financial analysis of the companies.
+However, this can get tough as you are not working on transactions at equity research jobsEquity Research JobsEquity research analysts jobs are competent for the candidates who have a keen interest and understanding in financial analysis of the companies.
 The profile includes suggesting equities as well as buying and selling the stocks on the clients' behalf. and hence the profile differs a bit.
 That does not mean it is impossible to get into PE.
-As an Equity research analyst, you would be well versed with investment researchWith Investment ResearchInvestment research entails analyzing the performance of various financial instruments such as stocks, mutual funds, bonds, debentures, and so on in order to present an investor with a view of how the firm is performing.
+As a research analyst, you would be well versed with investment researchWith Investment ResearchInvestment research entails analyzing the performance of various financial instruments such as stocks, mutual funds, bonds, debentures, and so on in order to present an investor with a view of how the firm is performing.
 It also aids in predicting their future performance for price movements. only that this will be respect to private companies and not public.

 Both the above roles are in the field of finance and involve a lot of responsibility and experience.
 They are key players in the financial market who have the ability to provide a lot of insight in the investment scenario.
 Let us study the differences of both in details.

 - The main focus of the equity research analyst roles is the analysis and recommendation of stocks and shares of companies, while the latter mainly concentrates on advisory services in the field of investments, merger, acquisition, capital requirements and raising of capital from investors, portfolio diversification and return levels, etc.